top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 There were several possible approaches discussed to overcome the shortcomings of the current calibration:

 * Localization based calibration
-    * E.g. determine relative pose w.r.t.
+    * e.g. determine relative pose w.r.t.
 Chessboard from successive images
 * Closed loop calibration
     * Modify the trim while Duckiebot is following a loop until satisfactory
 * Motion blur based calibration
     * Reconstruct dynamics from blurred images

 Because we needed to have very precise measurments of the Duckiebot's position, the localization based calibration has been chosen.
 To simplify the calibration procedures, we decided also to use the same chessboard as for the camera calibration.
-But since the computational power needed for detecting the chessboard was big, we chose to do the chessboard detection on the laptop.
+But since the computational power needed for detecting the chessboard was big, we had to do the chessboard detection on the laptop.

 We also kept a kynematic model, without including any dynamic and made some assumptions about the physics of the Duckiebot: the wheels do not slip and the velocity of the wheels is proportional to the voltage applied.
-Hence, if the results do not meet our expectations or if the Duckiebot is changed, the model can aslo be changed or it can be made more complex.
+Hence, if the results do not meet our expectations or if the Duckiebot's configuration is changed, the model can also be changed or it can be made more complex.

 ### Preliminaries {#sysid-final-preliminaries}